Stochastic partial differential equations associated with Feller processes: Introduction

 The equation \eqref{spde} can be understood in the Stratonovich sense and in the Skorohod sense, depending on the definition of the product $u\dot W$.
-We say that it is a Stratonovich equation if the product is ordinary and a Skorohod equation if the product is a Wick product.
+We say that it is a Stratonovich equation if the product $u\dot W$ is an ordinary product and a Skorohod equation if it is a Wick product.
 Note that if the noise is white in time, Skorohod solution coincides with the classical It\^o solution.

 To obtain the existence of the solutions, we propose the following Dalang's conditions (see \cite{Dalang99}):

 and

 for Stratonovich equation and Skorohod equation, respectively.
 Clearly, \eqref{dalang-stra} implies \eqref{dalang-SKo}, noting that $\beta_0\in[0,1)$ and $\Psi(\xi)\to \infty$ as $|\xi|\to \infty$.